 In 1996 Tom Jones offered Graham a contract and green card sponsorship resulting in his relocation to Los Angeles.
 Graham toured with Tom Jones until 2002.
 After departing from Tom Jones’s touring gig, Graham formed his own music production company in Los Angeles, which went on to be a tremendous success.
 Graham obtained representation as a music composer from the highly acclaimed talent agency, I.C.M.
 He was able to translate his talent and spectacular level of experience, having worked for decades with the very best artists the world has to offer, into being a significant force as a multi-genre music producer in Los Angeles, a city known as a global mecca for music.

-In 2012 he formally relocated to Cape Town after falling in love with the Mother City’s splendor and charm, as well as a beguiling redhead, who convinced him to stay.
-It is in Cape Town where now he wants to focus his energy and time into the writing and producing of music from his studio/music production company, WardWide-Music.
+In 2012 he formally relocated to Cape Town after falling in love with the Mother City’s splendor and charm.
+It is in Cape Town where he now wants to focus his energy and time into the writing and producing of music from his studio/music production company, WardWide Music.

 PROJECTS PAST AND PRESENT

 Graham has produced and recorded many artists including:

 American Idol Brooke White, Australian Idols Dan O’Connor and Rikki Lee, as well as Universal Motown Recording artists Days Difference and Multi Million selling Artist Matt Goss.

 He co-produced (and is the only person to ever do so) with the legendary record producer Phil Spector on “Crying For John Lennon”, including the title song for “Strawberry Fields: Keeping the Spirit of John Lennon Alive”.
 He produced and finished Rachelle Spector’s album alongside both Phil and Rachelle Spector.